kwalke92/portfolioprojects/README.md

 This repository covers several different projects.

-The app impersonator project is a Khan Academy project that I used to further practice my skills in SQL and relational databases.
+The app impersonator project, The Wordiest Author and FriendBook are Khan Academy project that I used to further practice my skills in SQL and relational databases.
 The skills taught from Khan Academy were:

 SQL basics